Following is a text version of the PODCAST

 No matter what you do on Easter Sunday from the simple to the spectacular, don't assume that your Easter Service in and of itself will bring people back to church the following Sunday.
 One simple communication tool can greatly increase the chances of people returning and that tool is a Connection Card.

 A connection card doesn't have to be fancy or complex, in fact, for it to be most effective for a special event, the more simple, the better.
-Based on the information collected from this card you can follow-up with emails and postcards to explain your church, ask if visitors have questions, and invite them to future events.
+Based on the information collected from this card you can follow-up with emails and postcards, or the social media of your choice, plus links to where to find more information to explain your church, ask if visitors have questions, and invite them to future events.
 You can also call it a Feedback Card, which sounds less threatening to some.
-The name however isn't nearly as important as that you use one.
+The name, however, isn't nearly as important as that you use one.

 Connection Cards are essential because you won't even know who is there and how to reach out if people don't fill out a Connection Card.
 These need to be a priority for you to make and to announce at the service.
 The book, Church Connection Cards, connect with visitors, grow your church, pastor your people, little cards, big results will give you detailed advice on how to make the most of them.
 CLICK HERE to go to the book on amazon.com where it's been the best seller of all our books.